 Organs, institutions and instruments

-The OSCE’s decision-making bodies are the Summits of Heads of State and Government (most recently in 2010), the Ministerial Council which meets once a year, the Permanent Council in Vienna composed of participating States’ Permanent Representatives to the OSCE, which meets at least once a week, and the Forum for Security Co-operation (FSC), which meets once a week and has its own decision-making competence on politico-military issues.
+The OSCE’s decision-making bodies are the Summits of Heads of State and Government (most recently held in 2010); the Ministerial Council, which meets once a year; the Permanent Council in Vienna composed of participating States’ Permanent Representatives to the OSCE, which meets at least once a week; and the Forum for Security Co‑operation (FSC), which meets once a week and has its own decision-making powers on politico-military issues.

-The Chairman‑in‑Office (Serbia in 2015) bears overall responsibility for executive action.
-It is supported by the previous and succeeding chairs (Switzerland in 2014, Germany in 2016), who together with the Chairman-in-Office form the so-called Troika.
+The current Chair (Germany in 2016) bears overall responsibility for executive action.
+It is supported by the previous and succeeding chairs (Serbia in 2015, Austria in 2017), and all three together form the Troika.

 OSCE-Secretary General Zannier (Archives)

 The Secretary General (since July 2011 Ambassador Lamberto Zannier from Italy) supports the Chairperson‑in‑Office and heads the OSCE Secretariat, which has a staff of about 310.
 For 2015, the OSCE’s budget totals some 141 million euros.